-Zucker, Darby and Brewer (1998) found clear linkages between the start-up of biotech firms and star scientists.
+It was found by Zucker, Darby and Brewer (1998) that there were clear linkages between the start-up of biotech firms and star scientists.
 Further investigation of these aspects was undertaken by Alemeida and Kogut (1997) who used patent data to track the inter-firm moves of the star engineering scientists to trace knowledge and idea diffusion in the semiconductor industry and showed that inter firm mobility enabled the transfer of ideas between companies with subsequent new patents through the star scientists.
 Franco and Filson (2000) focused on the mobility of employees creating spin offs which diffused knowledge.
 Patent citation analysis of the semiconductor industry was used by Rosenkopf and Almeida (2001) to study the way in which the search for new knowledge in companies through mobility and alliances was undertaken.
 They found clear evidence that companies used mobility to fill holes in knowledge (Rosenkopf and Almeida, 2001) which clearly supports inter firm mobility of workers facilitating inter company knowledge flow.

-Dahl (2002) reported that in the latter period of cluster development there was entry by multinational firms.
+In the latter period of cluster development it was reported by Dahl (2002) that there was entry by multinational firms.
 Lorenzen and Mahnke (2002) found acquisition of small firms by multinationals resulting in the local business environment changing.
 It was also found that social networking was discouraged by multinationals which focused on inter company networks (Lorenzen and Mahnke, 2002).
 This resulted in knowledge diffusion through networks and co-operation decreasing and knowledge diffusion through worker movement subsiding (Dahl, 2002).

-It has been noted by Dahl (2002) that there can be mobile and non mobile engineers.
+Dahl (2002) noted that there can be mobile and non mobile engineers.
 It was found that mobile engineers were paid more for their acquisition of knowledge and in job learning than non mobile employees.
 New companies paid them more than they earned at previous companies because of the knowledge they brought.
 It has also been found that there is a positive impact of education since a longer education increases the ability to learn and absorb knowledge (Dahl, 2002).
 Furthermore, mobility appears to have a positive effect on earnings growth.
 Whether an employee has a degree, masters or PhD affects annual earnings (Dahl, 2002).